TAIPEILOVE* is a documentary from Berlin filmmaker Lucie Liu.

 These people are so odd, it’s so weird.
 They are really strong there and so they also fuel these anti-gay protests, so it’s a really big divide like a small part of society but that’s like a really strong divide.

-I think as for now, I was always doing the documentary target audience, that is actually Europe and I hope any Western country.
+I think as for now, I was always doing the documentary target audience, which is actually Europe and I hope any Western country.

 I’m also hoping for America, but I think that a lot of people don’t know a lot about Taiwan.
 When I told people I was going there, a lot of people told me to have fun in Thailand.
 I think they will learn and they will see that this really small country that has this huge change going on, which is historic for Asia and I hope that they will understand and realize and give Taiwan more credit for it.